czsth/Notes-of-C-Primer-Plus/README.md

 # Notes-of-C-Primer-Plus
-These are some important or detailed(in another word, those I didn't know before reading it) things in *C Primer Plus*.
+These are some important or detailed(in another word, those I didn't know before reading it) things in *C Primer Plus(4th edition)*.

+Not included knowledge about data structure.

-created in 2018/5/15
+finished in 2018/5/15